cypress-io/eslint-plugin-cypress/docs/rules/unsafe-to-chain-command.md

-# Actions should be in the end of chains, not in the middle (`cypress/unsafe-to-chain-command`)
+# Require actions to be in the end of chains, not in the middle (`cypress/unsafe-to-chain-command`)

 💼 This rule is enabled in the ✅ `recommended` config.